-Starting the morning by meeting Ayesha Sowani for an energizing cup of tea instantly makes the day feel brighter and full of promise.
+Starting the morning by meeting Ayesha Sowani for an energising cup of tea instantly makes the day feel brighter and full of promise.
 With a remarkably diverse set of skills, including upholstery, graphic design and car body-working she creates bespoke pieces of furniture and design which are truly inspiring.
 "Growing up surrounded by antiques from across the world, I feel a real empathy with them.
 But I also believe that they can be more youthful", she tells me.
 "Each piece can be reinvented."

-Ayesha's brightly colored and re-upholstered furniture is certainly youthful and vibrant.
+Ayesha's brightly coloured and re-upholstered furniture is certainly youthful and vibrant.
 Coming from an Indian and British family, and living as far and wide as Bangkok, Hong Kong and Winchester, her multicultural upbringing has led to an ability to create unique and striking pieces which "have the power to speak out in a room".
 She handpicks items for their unique qualities.
-They are then refinished and the color is changed using the same technique and paints used in the automotive trade.
+They are then refinished and the colour is changed using the same technique and paints used in the automotive trade.

 Setting up 'Roads 2 Joya', her design consultancy, just over three years ago was an organic process for Ayesha.
-"After working in the media for some time I realized how much I missed using my hands.
-I wanted to bring together my passions for bright colors, interesting forms and antique furniture and to use my creativity in a more hands-on way" she explains.
+"After working in the media for some time I realised how much I missed using my hands.
+I wanted to bring together my passions for bright colours, interesting forms and antique furniture and to use my creativity in a more hands-on way" she explains.
 Now, she is a member of the Association of Master Upholsterers and Soft Furnishers, an accolade which she feels is vital to her business.
 "Being a good craftsperson is at the core of being a good designer", she declares.